 It is recommended that riders take two days to enjoy this trip through rural Manawatu.
 There’s certainly plenty of great scenery to savour, including soaring cliffs near Mangaweka, the dramatic backdrop of the Ruahine Ranges, and lush farmland along the Pohangina Valley terraces.

 There are plenty of interesting places to dally along the way, from country cafes and pubs, galleries, gardens, scenic reserves, swimming holes, glowworm caves, picnic areas and camping spots.

 44km, 2–4 hours

-Ride east on Ruahine Road, past the Mangaweka Campground and over the Rangitikei River bridge where you will be greeted with the impressive sight of soaring white papa (mudstone) cliffs and magnificent cobbled river terraces.
+Ride east on Ruahine Road, past the Mangaweka Campground and over the Mangaweka bridge, crossing the Rangitikei River where you will be greeted with the impressive sight of soaring white papa (mudstone) cliffs and magnificent cobbled river terraces.
 Stop in at Awastone Riverside Cafe to fuel up before starting your journey.

-Just 9km from the start of Ruahine Road, you will find Mt Huia Farmstay and a further 1km from here is Mairenui Rural Retreat, a working sheep and beef farm.
+Just 10km from the start of Ruahine Road, you will find Mairenui Rural Retreat, a working sheep and beef farm.

 Be sure to check out the Ruahine Dress Circle Reserve.
 This swimming and picnic spot off Lagoon Road sits on a river bend and is surrounded by cliffs and dotted with waterfalls.
 Early settlers named the spot the dress circle because the cliffs reminded them of an opera house.
 The turn-off is 11km south from the Mangaweka Bridge.

 Rangiwahia is only 10km from Mairenui.
 It has public toilets, campsites, free Wi-Fi and interesting stories to tell.

 Back on the road, head north on Te Parapara Road.
 Be sure to savour the views along this particularly scenic stretch.

-Lush farmland with the Ruahine Ranges as a backdrop greets you as turn right onto Main South Road.
+Lush farmland with the Ruahine Ranges as a backdrop greets you as you turn right onto Main South Road.
 Stop for a break at Mangahuia Wetlands, a series of ponds that are home to native birdlife and trout.

 Heading along Main South Road, you’ll travel through the dramatic Mangoira Gorge.
-After the Gorge, you can take a detour by turning into Table Flat Road (gravel) for some great panoramas alongside Table Flat Farmstay and some glowworm caves.
+After the Gorge, you can take a detour by turning into Table Flat Road (gravel) for some great panoramas of the region and glowworm caves.